 - Subtraction or Reduction: removing one or more elements from the product or process.
 The natural tendency is to want to increase the features of a product or service.
-However, this can lead to feature bloat, a product which is confusing to the end consumer and spiraling costs.
-The element removed may be
+However, this can lead to feature bloat, a product which is confusing to the end consumer and spiralling costs.
+The element removed may be:

 - undesirable, such as the alcohol in beer or the caffeine in coffee, or

 - revolutionary, such as the speakers in a Sony Walkman, or